Larry Rubin: Public commentary and engagement on security and drug trafficking

+Views on China and international trade

+Rubin has publicly commented on China’s growing economic and geopolitical influence in North America, particularly in relation to trade, supply chains and energy markets with relevance to Texas and the United States.
+His remarks have focused on the implications of global competition for regional competitiveness and investment.

+On 31 July 2024, the Chinese government, acting through its Embassy in Mexico, issued an official public statement on its verified X account that directly criticized Rubin by name.
+The statement rejected Rubin's comments about China, characterized his position as "presumptuous", and urged him to "abandon his prejudices" and refrain from promoting what it described as the false China threat theory".

+Media coverage framed the exchange as part of broader debates over North American trade realignment and global economic competition, noting its relevance for U.S. states such as Texas whose economies are closely tied to international supply chains, manufacturing and energy production.

 Energy reform

 As President of The American Society of Mexico, Rubin argued for energy reform in Mexico, saying that oil prices would raise and thousands of jobs were threatened.
 Working together with a number of energy companies from the U.S. he was able to give specific recommendations to government.
 Energy reform was thus enacted in Mexico, benefiting many U.S. businesses.

 U.S. Republican Party

 Rubin worked on the George W. Bush 2004 presidential campaign as president of the Republicans Abroad chapter of Mexico.
 He was asked to promote Bush to the American expatriates living in Mexico at the time.

 Rubin continued working in other campaigns.
 He was part of the visit by candidate Sen. John McCain to Mexico in 2008 and promoted the vote for Gov. Mitt Romney in 2012.

 Rubin was often brought up as a potential pick for the role of Ambassador of the United States to Mexico.
 Christopher Landau was later chosen for the position, replacing Roberta S. Jacobson.